Wii Shop Channel: Discontinuation

-On September 29, 2017, Nintendo announced that the Wii Shop Channel would be discontinued on January 30, 2019 (limiting usage of the service to redownload previously purchased content only and that the service would become entirely inaccessible at an unspecified date that year).
-To prepare for the closure, it was announced that the ability to add Wii Points with a credit card or a Wii Points card (to purchase and play VC games and/or WiiWare) on Wii Shop Channel would be removed on March 26, 2018.
-Then from that date, the ability to add Wii Points --to purchase and play VC games-- remained functional and Wii Shop Channel users could still continue adding Wii Points until March 26, 2018 (until 1 P.M PST on March 26, 2018).
+On September 29, 2017, Nintendo announced that the Wii Shop Channel would be discontinued on January 30, 2019.
+To prepare for the closure, the company also announced that the ability to purchase and add Wii Points with a credit card or a Wii Points card would be removed on March 26, 2018.

-On March 26, 2018, the Wii Shop Channel was updated to remove the ability to add Wii Points – with a credit card or a Wii Points card – to purchase and play VC games and/or WiiWare (in preparation for its shutdown in the following year).
-This was at 1 PM for PST.
-Beginning on that date, Wii Shop Channel users were no longer able to purchase Wii Points and add them to accounts so they could purchase and play VC games and/or WiiWare.
-This prevented them to add Wii Points (and purchase and play VC games and/or WiiWare) unless they had enough Wii Points in their account balance.
-Afterwards, the Wii Shop Channel (from that date) remained functional until January 29, 2019.
+On March 26, 2018, the ability to purchase and add Wii Points with a credit card or Wii Points card was permanently removed.
+As a result, Wii Shop Channel users were no longer able to purchase and play additional software unless they had enough Wii Points in their account balance.
+Afterwards, the Wii Shop Channel remained functional until January 29, 2019.